Resistance temperature detector (RTD) calibration: how often, to which standards, and how

 Tracking resistance temperature detector (RTD) calibrations in a spreadsheet?

 Gaugelog is calibration management software for quality managers who’ve outgrown Excel: instrument register, schedules, due-date alerts and certificates in one place.
-It launches in 2026.
-Until then, you can generate a clean calibration certificate PDF with our free tool, no account needed.
+Free up to 30 instruments, no credit card, no demo call.

 Sources